 In sharp contrast to Robert Kennedy and the Mafia, the KGB had nothing keeping it from murdering Monroe.
 It had strong incentives to commit this crime.
 Deniable murder was a KGB modus operandi.
 Thus it seems reasonable to conclude that, much more likely than the other two main suspects, the KGB did it.

 November 22, 1963.
 President John F. Kennedy was assassinated in Dallas.
-As explained above, a KGB rogue, Lee Harvey Oswald, fired several shots, while a likely Mafia expert sniper arranged for by a KGB cut-out fired the killing shot from the grassy knoll.
+As explained above, a KGB rogue, Lee Harvey Oswald, fired several shots, while a Mafia expert sniper arranged for by Oswald’s uncle Charles Murret fired the killing shot from the grassy knoll.

 November 24, 1963.
 Jack Ruby shot to death alleged JFK assassin Lee Harvey Oswald in the basement of the Dallas Police Department headquarters.
 The Soviets knew of Ruby as a Cuban asset.
 The KGB wanted Oswald dead so that he wouldn’t talk about his dealings with the Soviets.